 I’m a software/security engineering manager.
-I’m based out of Toronto now, but I used to be in SFBay.
+I used to live in SFBay, but moved to Toronto in 2020.

 - coaching and career growth towards subsequent promotions